mayurankv/Obsidian-Code-Styler/README.md

 Codeblocks can have their curvature changed in settings to make them appear more or less rounded.

-They can also have colored left borders based on the language (colors match the language icon) if enabled in settings.
+They can also have coloured left borders based on the language (colours match the language icon) if enabled in settings.
 The width of this border can also be changed.

 Example: